zmahnoor14/MAW/README.md

 ```
 sirius login -u user@email.com -p --show
 ```
-Th prompt will ask for your password, so enter the psasword and hit enter.
+Th prompt will ask for your password, so enter the password and hit enter.

 ```
 cd /data